 Basic Money Tree Care

 Money trees are non-fussy plants that are resistant to pests and most diseases.
 However, you should use a good-quality commercial potting soil that drains quickly as money trees are susceptible to root rot.
-Bright, indirect light is ideal, but avoid placing your money tree in direct sunlight, which could scorch leaves.
+Bright, indirect light is ideal, but avoid placing your money tree in direct sunlight, which could scorch its leaves.
 A balanced, all-purpose houseplant fertilizer, applied once a month, will provide ample nutrients.
-It's not necessary to fertilize in the winter, when the plant is dormant.
+It's not necessary to fertilize in the winter, when the plant is in a resting phase.
 Prune the growing tips of your money tree to keep it houseplant-sized.